-- -backup, -b: Changed files in the working directory are renamed (appended with '~').
-See -backup-dir for more details. - -backup-dir DIR : Changed local files are put into a directory DIR preserving their relative paths.
+-backup, -b : Changed files in the working directory are renamed (appended with '~').
+See -backup-dir for more details.

+-backup-dir DIR : Changed local files are put into a directory DIR preserving their relative paths.
 DIR can be an absolute path or relative to the root of the repository.
 In contrast to -backup, -backup-dir does not change resulting file names.

-'''

 This option is convenient for large file trees,

-'''

 because it recreates the existing file structure of the repository (one doesn't have to search for new backup files in all subdirectories).
-For current rsync version, the command and put them into the directory "BACKUP/BACKUP" (this is how rsync works).
+For current rsync version, the command yarsync pull --backup-dir BACKUP <remote> will copy updated files from the remote and put them into the directory "BACKUP/BACKUP" (this is how rsync works).
 To reduce confusion, make standard pull first (so that during the backup there are only file updates).